 When the time comes to choose your web host you’re probably going to have a ton of questions.
 Hosting can seem a little complicated.
 You have cloud hosting, shared hosting, VPS hosting, dedicated servers and you have dozens of hosting companies to choose from as well.

 VPS servers are also known as Virtual Private Servers.
-This style of server is essentially one physical server, which is then divided into several smaller virtual servers.
-Each one of these virtual servers acts as its own server environment.
+This style of hosting is essentially one physical server, which is then divided into several smaller virtual servers.
+Each one of these virtual servers acts as its own dedicated server environment.

 Since you have your own dedicated section of the server, you have your own set of allocated resources and can customize and configure your server partition exactly the way you want.
 Plus, there’s no exchange of data or file access between accounts on the VPS server.

 However, they can tend to be less reliable because if one physical server fails, then every VPS using that server fails as well.
 Their performance can also vary if one site happens to be hogging resources on the physical server.

 Virtual Private Server hosting is great for users looking for more control over their website, with the technical skills to set up a customized environment.

 A VPS can be a great choice for website users who have outgrown their shared hosting plan.
 However, it’s not perfect for every kind of website out there.
 Below we look at the pros and cons of VPS hosting, so you can make an educated decision.